NineSuper/NineSuper/README.md

 - I stopped dev on Gmod 2 years ago.
 I founded a large community with +10,000 unique players.
 - I would like to work in the video game in order to lead a dev team in order to be able to create my projects

-📢 Check my discord if you have any questions [Discord](https://discord.gg/EmANhzt) 🎈
+📢 Check my [Discord](https://discord.gg/EmANhzt) if you have any questions 🎈